cjmoczy/504-final-project-lorenz_system/README.md

 $ make lorenz
 ```

-Once the executable has been made, the executable can be ran in the terminal.
+Once the executable has been made, the executable can be ran in the terminal as:

 ```
 $ ./lorenz